Frequently Asked Questions

 An OFE field coordinator then reviews the application and uses it as a basis for locating a placement.

-Q: How does my choice of concentration and specialization impact my field placement?
+Q: How does my choice of concentration and special interests impact my placement?

-Advanced level students are expected to choose a concentration and specialization.
-Your field placement will reflect your primary concentration.
+Advanced level students are expected to choose a concentration.
+Your placement will reflect your concentration.
 The OFE does not offer mezzo placements.
 For example, Macro/Clinical students will be in a macro placement, there is no guarantee of direct client clinical experiences in this placement.
-Your placement must support your choice of specialization.
-For example, a specialization in aging may be supported by a placement within a nursing home or senior center.
+Advanced students also provide their interests allowing us to better match them with a suitable placement.

 Q: Are field placement interview referrals made on a first-come, first-served basis?